Evolving demands in aged care: addressing workforce and palliative care needs

 Australians are living longer than ever before, and this changing demographic is changing the demand for, and the provision of, aged care.
 Recognising and supporting an ageing population with increasing frailty has implications for those who are providing care.

 The reform process in aged care has been the subject of much discussion and policy action following the 2018 report of the Aged Care Workforce Strategy Taskforce, A Matter of Care, and the findings of the Royal Commission into Safety and Quality in Aged Care.
-Workforce issues have also been acknowledged more generally across the care and support industry with the development of the National Care and Support Workforce Strategy (5.54MB pdf) which examined skills gaps across the aged care, disability support, and veterans' care industry.
+Workforce issues have also been acknowledged more generally across the care and support industry with the development of the National Care and Support Workforce Strategy which examined skills gaps across the aged care, disability support, and veterans' care industry.

 More specifically, the Aged Care Workforce Action Plan: 2022–2025 (1.04MB pdf) outlines the Government’s intent for the aged care workforce with 3 goals: